Independence High School (Frisco, Texas)

 Independence High School is a public high school located in the city of Frisco, Texas (USA) and classified as a 5A school by UIL.
-It is a part of the Frisco Independent School District located in western Collin County.
-It opened in the fall of 2014 to freshmen, sophomore and junior students.
+It is a part of the Frisco Independent School District located within Collin County.
+It opened in the fall of 2014 to freshmen, sophomore, junior and senior students.
 The first class to graduate was the class of 2016.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+For the 2021-2022 school year, the school was rated "A" by the Texas Education Agency.

-Events
+History

 Independence High School was opened to students in 2014.

+Alan Waligura has been principal since the school's opening in 2014.

 Athletics

 The Independence Knights compete in the following sports: